 Our carefully crafted budget gorilla trekking packages will make you spend less for an unforgettable experience with these endangered primates in their natural habitats.

-Visit the mountain gorillas in Bwindi Impenetrable Forest National Park, a true rewarding experience!
+On this 3 days budget gorilla trekking safaris, you will visit the mountain gorillas in Bwindi Impenetrable Forest National Park, a true rewarding experience!

-Visit Bwindi Forest for gorilla trekking & Kibale National Park for chimpanzee trekking & the amazing bird watching.
+On this 5 days budget gorilla trekking safaris, you will visit Bwindi Forest for gorilla trekking & Kibale National Park for chimpanzee trekking & the amazing bird watching.

-Visit Bwindi Impenetrable NP & Queen Elizabeth NP for game drives and boat cruise on Kazinga channel.
+On this 5 days budget gorilla trekking safaris, you will visit Bwindi Impenetrable NP & Queen Elizabeth NP for game drives and boat cruise on Kazinga channel.

-Combine your gorilla tracking experience with wildlife, Elephants, Gazelles, Antelopes, Buffaloes, Giraffes, Zebras.
+On this 6 days budget gorilla trekking safaris, you will combine your gorilla tracking experience with wildlife, Elephants, Gazelles, Antelopes, Buffaloes, Giraffes, Zebras.

-See the very best of Uganda's attractions, activities include gorilla & chimps trekking, game viewing, boat cruise.
+On this 7 days budget gorilla trekking safaris, you will see the very best of Uganda's attractions, activities include gorilla & chimps trekking, game viewing, boat cruise.

-See all the primates of Uganda, the mountain gorillas, chimpanzee, baboons, monkeys and other wildlife animals.
+On this 8 days budget gorilla trekking safaris, you will see all the primates of Uganda, the mountain gorillas, chimpanzee, baboons, monkeys and other wildlife animals.

 Bwindi Impenetrable National Park is best known for its Mountain Gorilla populations and gorilla tracking although, it also offers some of the finest montane forest birding in Africa and is a key destination for any birder doing a Safari to Uganda.